zoogen/zoo/language.md

 Definitions are a single construct that model what types, functions, and state do in other languages.

 A *definition* takes the form `signature = meaning`.
+The meaning substitutes for the signature.

+A *usage* takes the form `signature`.

+The *meaning* of a definition is composed of usages.

-Everything in Zoo is a definition or a *usage* of an existing definition.
+Everything in Zoo is a definition or a usage.

 ```
 x = 1    // definition